 Vincristine can damage nerves.
 Some patients may have tingling, numbness, weakness, or pain, particularly in the hands and feet.

 Chemotherapy can also have some longer-term side effects.
 For example, some drugs can increase the risk of later developing another type of cancer (such as leukemia).
 While this is a serious risk, it is not common, and the small increase in risk has to be weighed against the importance of chemotherapy in treating neuroblastoma.
-(See Second Cancers Caused by Cancer Treatment to find out more about this.)
-For more on the possible long-term effects of treatment, see the section, “ Late and long-term effects of neuroblastoma and its treatment.”
+For more on the possible long-term effects of treatment, see the section, Late and Long-term Effects of Neuroblastoma and Its Treatment.

 Last Medical Review: March 14, 2014 Last Revised: January 22, 2016

 - Chemotherapy for Neuroblastoma